stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/creating-the-genesis-block.rst

 Creating the genesis block
 *******************************************

-Running the mining node with the ``FederationKey.dat`` file in it's data directory will result in mining taking place.
+Running the mining node with the ``FederationKey.dat`` file in its data directory will result in mining taking place.
 However, we only want to mine the genesis block, and then abort the node before it begins to create the premine block.

 Now run the node and keep a close eye on the miner node output.
 When you see the following output, shut the node down using ``Ctrl + C``: